puppetlabs/puppetlabs_spec_helper/README.markdown

 Using Utility Classes
 =====================
-If you'd like to use the Utility classes (PuppetlabsSpec::Files, PuppetlabsSpec::Fixtures), you just need to add this to your project's spec\_helper.rb:
+If you'd like to use the Utility classes (PuppetlabsSpecHelper::Files, PuppetlabsSpecHelper::Fixtures), you just need to add this to your project's spec\_helper.rb:

     require 'puppetlabs_spec_helper/puppetlabs_spec_helper'